On this page

 When a client wants to renew an access token, it sends the refresh token with the access token request to the /token endpoint.
 Okta validates the incoming refresh token and issues a new set of tokens.
 When the new tokens are issued, Okta invalidates the refresh token that was passed with the initial request to the /token endpoint.

 If a previously used refresh token is used again with the token request, the authorization server automatically detects the attempted reuse of the refresh token.
 As a result, Okta immediately invalidates the most recently issued refresh token and all access tokens issued since the user authenticated.
-This protects your application from token compromise and replay attacks.
+This protects your app from token compromise and replay attacks.

 System Log events